Fender Stratocaster: the best years to buy (and worst years)

 What are the best years of Fender Stratocasters to Buy?

-If you are considering buying a Stratocaster, the best period to buy is the years of the Pre-CBS Era, that is from 1954 to 1964.
+If you are considering buying a Stratocaster, the best period to buy is the years of the Pre-CBS Era, which is from 1954 to 1964.
 Here you will find the best Fender Stratocasters, albeit at a really high price, with prices above $ 20,000.

 Second, the early years of the CBS Era are also excellent years to buy, especially the Transition Period of 1965 and 1966.
 Also in the years 1967 to 1971 you can find excellent Fender Stratocasters to buy.
 These instruments are still really expensive, with prices normally above $ 7,000.